Steward or Stewardess

 How much does a Steward(ess) earn?

-A Chief Steward(ess) typically earns upwards of 4500 EUR a month, given the extra levels of responsibility and experience required.
-A steward(ess) can earn from 2000 EUR a month.
+A Chief Steward(ess) typically earns up to 7000 EUR a month, given the extra levels of responsibility and experience required.
+Entry level stewards and stewardesses start at around 2000 EUR a month.

 A steward(ess) may not need formal qualifications depending on which superyacht they are employed.
 However, in order to get ahead in the industry, they will likely have to follow the GUEST courses.
 Some yachts now require the GUEST CoC and there are a range of relevant courses associated with this to be properly trained.
 The WSET courses also assist in developing expert knowledge about wines and spirits.